athena-team/athena/athena/transform/README.md

 "window_type"                : "Type of window ('hamm'|'hann'|'povey'|'rect'|'blac'|'tria'). (string, default='povey')"
 "remove_dc_offset"           : "Subtract mean from waveform on each frame (bool, default = true)" "is_fbank"                   : "If true, compute power spetrum without frame energy.
 If false, using the frame energy instead of the square of the constant component of the signal. (bool, default = true)"
 "output_type"                : "If 1, return power spectrum.
-If 2, return log-power spectrum. (int, default = 1)"
+If 2, return log-power spectrum.
+If 3, return magnitude spectrum. (int, default = 1)"
 "upper_frequency_limit"      : "High cutoff frequency for mel bins (if < 0, offset from Nyquist) (float, default = 0)"
 "lower_frequency_limit"      : "Low cutoff frequency for mel bins (float, default = 20)"
 "filterbank_channel_count"   : "Number of triangular mel-frequency bins (float, default = 23)"